 There’s never been any report about biotin-toxicity.
 Like anything, though, proper dosage is crucial and there is such a thing as too much!
 Be on the look-out for slower release of insulin, skin rashes, lower vitamin C and B6 levels, as well as high blood sugar levels.

 Vitamins Alone won’t Cut it

 We have done a lot of research at Nutrafol and we have seen the new science.
-It shows that a combination of internal (such as stress, inflammation and illness) and external (such as environmental toxins) triggers can create a never-ending cascade of free radicals (those rogue cells responsible for aging and disease), oxidative stress and inflammation.
+It suggests a combination of internal (such as stress, inflammation and illness) and external (such as environmental toxins) triggers can create a never-ending cascade of free radicals (those rogue cells responsible for aging and disease), oxidative stress and inflammation.
 So it is important to have a holistic view and work on your health – inside and out.